 Embryology of the Eye

 Development of the eye begins around day 22 of gestation, with bilateral invaginaton of neuroectoderm in the forebrain (Webster & de Wreede, 2016).
-As the neural tube closes, these develop into the optic vesicles, and then subsequently lens placodes which form an epithelial structure – the lens pit.
-As the invagination continues, the optic cup is formed, and the lens pit deepens into the space created by the cup (Cook, 2016), which takes up till day 35.
+As the neural tube closes, these pouches develop into the optic vesicles; subsequently, these optic vesicles come into contact with the surface ectoderm, resulting in the formation of the lens placodes, which form an epithelial structure – the lens pit.
+As the invagination continues, the optic cup is formed, and the lens pit deepens into the space created by the cup (Cook, 2016), which is completed by day 35 of gestation.

-The optic stalk that is joined to the forebrain develops into the optic nerve by week 9.
-The retina develops from the optic cup, which has two layers: the outer pigmented layer, and the inner layer, nearer the lens, becoming the neural layer.
+The optic stalk is joined to the forebrain, and develops into the optic nerve – Cranial nerve II - by week 9.
+The retina develops from the optic cup, which has two layers: the outer layer which is pigmented,, and the inner layer develops into the neural layer, which is closer to the lens.
 The posterior four fifths of the inner neural layer consists of the cells for rods and cones involved in vision: the anterior remaining one fifth is one cell thick, which becomes the iris and ciliary body (Webster & de Wreede, 2016).
 The outer vascular layer of the eye – the choroid – lies between the retina and sclera, and develop from the loose mesenchyme (mesodermal embryonic tissue) which is around the posterior part of the developing eye.
 Loose mesenchyme around the anterior part splits and becomes the cornea, and neural crest cells contribute to the development of the cornea and sclera.
 Development of the eye continues after birth, with myelination of the visual pathway not finishing until around two years of age (Carr & Foster, 2014).

 Anatomy and Physiology

-The eyes are situated in the orbital cavities in the skull, and are supplied by the Optic nerve (Cranial nerve II).
-They are nearly spherical in shape:(Augusteyn et al., 2012) an adult’s eye is around 2.5cm across in diameter (Waugh & Grant, 2018).
-Internally, the eye is split into two chambers – anterior and posterior, alongside the lens, the ciliary body and suspensory ligaments separating them (see Figure 5).
-The anterior chamber is filled with aqueous humour, which is a clear watery fluid, and the posterior is filled with the more jelly like substance, known as vitreous humour.
+The eyes are situated in the orbital cavities in the skull, and are supplied by the optic nerve They are nearly spherical in shape: the majority of the growth of the eyeball (the ‘globe’) takes place antenatally, and ceases around the age of one year (Augusteyn et al., 2012), when it will be around around 2.5cm across in diameter (Waugh & Grant, 2018).
+Internally, the eye is split into two chambers – anterior and posterior (see Figure 5).
+The posterior chamber is the space in the eye behind the iris but in front of the lens.
+The anterior chamber is between the iris and cornea, and is filled with aqueous humour, which is a clear watery fluid, and the posterior is filled with the more jelly like substance, known as vitreous humour.
 In the walls of the eye, there are three layers of tissue: